FLOSSBoxIN/FeedMe/doc/en/patches_2.x.md

 ###### 2.2.7 2016-3-30
 - Support Hungarian, update Spanish, Portuguese (Brazil), French, Russian, Ukrainian, Japanese.
 - User authentication via OAuth 2.0 for InoReader.
-- Support copy to clipboard menu when long tap in article list.
+- Support copy to clipboard menu when long press in article list.
 - Fixed a sync issue of The Older Reader.

 ###### 2.2.6 2016-3-24